 The course has two main facets.
 First, it will give you a broad overview of important results from various behavioral sciences that clarify how people make decisions.
 Second, it will provide you with advice about applying these findings to topics in marketing and business more broadly.
 Classroom time will be devoted to a combination of lectures, discussions, videos, and exercises illustrating the main concepts.

-The first half of the course will be more theory focused to build the foundations that we need to move into a discussion of applications to both business and everyday life (the second half of the course).
+The first half of the course will be more theory focused to build the foundations that we need to move into a discussion of applications (the second half of the course).